Amal Hamadeh: Controversies

-Lawsuit

 In May 2018, Lebanese singer Nawal Al Zoghbi filed a lawsuit against Hamadeh and Raghed Qais, the owner of "Shorta al-Mashaheer" website after Hamadeh joked about al Zoghby's problems with plastic surgeries.
 In the third interview with Qais' website, Hamadeh is seen jokingly telling Al Zoghbi to "rub her face with ice" so that her cheeks would become less fat because of injections.

 Death

 On November 27, 2018, Hamadeh experienced a severe headache and vomiting.
-She died on her way to Al Najdah Hospital in Nabatieh.
+She died at the age of 42 on her way to Al Najdah Hospital in Nabatieh.
 It was later revealed that she died from a stroke.
-She was 42.

 Tributes

 Hundreds of fans and celebrities took it to Twitter and other social media outlets to express their sadness and shock of Hamadeh's death.
 Lebanese singer Elissa was the first celebrity to tweet on her death, saying "I was deeply saddened when I heard about the death of Amal Hamadeh.
 Even though she was very harsh with her comments about celebrities, when it comes to death we can’t but pray for her soul ... may her soul rest in peace."